lukencode/lukencode.github.com/_posts/2012-02-13-using-pretzel-jekyll-to-your-blog-on-github.md

 - Set up a repo named [username].github.com.
 This will tell github to publish any files on the master branch to http://[username].github.com.
 - Add a text file named CNAME to your repo with each url you want mapped to the site on separate lines.
+- Import my wordpress posts using pretzel.
+To do this you just need to download the xml export of your wordpress blog and run <pre>pretzel import -t=wordpress -f=[path to xml]</pre>.
+This will import your posts as markdown files in the _post folder.
+- Import my blog comments to disqus and embed their javascript widget on my post pages.
+Disqus provides a wordpress plugin that will import existing posts - remember to do this before you shut down your wordpress blog.
 - Profit!

 One thing to beware of is 404s.
 You need to add a plain 404.html page to your repo or 404s will be redirected to a github page (and not the one with the [cool star wars one](https://github.com/404)).